Welcome to Santa Clara University's English Department

 Those selecting English as a major

 can provide majors with additional information regarding careers.
+See Why English? for update on some of our graduates.

 English majors take courses in writing, literature, and critical theory.
 They explore a broad range of approaches to literature, culture, new media and film, including feminist criticism, critical race theory, postcolonialism, semiotics, and queer theory.